-Meets Standard Approaching Standard Does Not Meet Standard The school complies with and presents of concerns in the measure characteristic The school presents concerns in a majority of the measure characteristics and/or does not have a plan to address issues.
+Meets Standard Approaching Standard Does Not Meet Standard The school complies with and presents no concerns in the measure characteristics.
+The school presents concerns in a minimal number of the measure characteristics with a credible plan to address the issues.
+The school presents concerns in a majority of the measure characteristics and/or does not have a plan to address issues.
 OR The school presents concerns in a minimal number of the measure characteristics with no credible plan to address the issues.